10 Epic Photo Locations in the Southwest

 Sunrise and Sunset are great times to shoot this location.

 Read more about the Cathedral Rock trail here.

 Horseshoe Bend in Page Arizona is an iconic natural landmark and one of the most visited in the Southwest.
 It features a magnificent view of the Colorado River meandering around a unique horseshoe-shaped bend 1,000 feet below.
 Horseshoe Bend is accessed via a very short and easy hike right off the main road.

-One interesting thing that I noticed about Horseshoe Bend when visiting in 2016 was that there were no rails, no chains, no rangers, no safety precautions whatsoever.
+One interesting thing that I noticed about Horseshoe Bend when visiting in 2016, was that there were no rails, no chains, no rangers, no safety precautions whatsoever.
 One could literally walk right up to the edge anywhere along the rim and dangle their feet over the 1,000-foot drop.
-It was almost shocking but it made for a pretty fun and adventurous experience.
+It was almost shocking, but it made for a pretty fun and adventurous experience.

-As of 2018, a safety rail has been built at Horseshoe Bend after several tourists fell their deaths.
+As of 2018, a safety rail has been built at Horseshoe Bend after several tourists fell to their deaths.
 The rail takes up a very small section of the overlook, so one can still walk to the very edge and get those unobstructed (and risky) shots.

 Read more about visiting Horseshoe Bend here.